sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/supported-languages-and-locales/index.md

 ## What happens when you change your English locale?

+By default, the starting locale of the marketplace is set to English - US.

 When you change your locale to a different version of English, it impacts how the currency is displayed next to the listing price.
 Let's take a look at an example to illustrate this:

 In the English - United States locale, the currency is displayed using only the symbol (“$”), as shown below: